devenkhatri/dt-n8n-workflow-backups/n8n AI Workflow Bundle/Bonus/n8n/3197-slack-to-linear-tickets.md

-# Workflow Analysis for Slack to Linear Ticket Creation with AI Summarization
+# Workflow Analysis for Slack to Linear Ticket Creation

 ## Description
-This workflow automates the creation of Linear tickets from Slack messages, leveraging AI to summarize the message content for better ticket descriptions.
-It enhances team productivity by streamlining the process of converting development-related discussions into actionable tasks.
+This workflow automates the creation of Linear tickets from specific Slack messages, extracting relevant information and organizing it for efficient task management.

 ## Input Details
-The workflow is manually triggered and receives a Slack message URL as input.
+The workflow is triggered manually and receives data from a "When a card is moved..." trigger.

 ## Process Summary
-The workflow starts by extracting basic information from the provided Slack URL.
-It then retrieves the message content, channel details, and user information from Slack.
-Subsequently, it uses an AI model to summarize the extracted Slack message.
-Finally, it creates a new issue in Linear, populating details like title, description, and status based on the summarized message and predefined settings.
+The workflow starts by retrieving items.
+It then extracts specific data from these items, combining the client and project into a single string.
+Next, it sets a fixed date and generates a timestamp.
+Finally, it uses this processed information to create a new issue in Linear.

 ## Output Details
-The workflow creates a new issue in Linear with a summarized description from the Slack message.
+The workflow creates a new issue (ticket) in Linear with details extracted from the initial input.